UdrK/MINCUT_Algorithm/README.md

 The second biggest result: **The discovery time is much smaller then the execution time**.

 Karger's algorithm is a probabilistic algorithm: it works by repeating a procedure that is unlikely to find the optimal solution, but by repeating it this probability stacks and you end up with the optimal solution.
-The number of repetition is defined based on the probability of success of the procedure, however karger's algorithm finds the optimal solution a lot sooner.
+The number of repetitions is defined based on the probability of success of the procedure, however karger's algorithm finds the optimal solution a lot sooner.

 Complete results in report.pdf.